CAR ACCIDENT CASE SETTLEMENT RESULTS

 Many types of injuries can result from an auto collision.
 Some are apparent from the moment of impact, like a broken bone, and others become apparent days or weeks afterward, like persistent back or neck pain.
 The injured person must seek medical care immediately following auto accidents to protect their rights to file personal injury lawsuits.
 Keep track of medical expenses and any transportation costs incurred while seeking treatment so they can be presented to your accident lawyer and insurance adjusters later.

-- Broken Bone Injuries
+Broken Bone Injuries

-- Spinal Cord Injuries
+Spinal Cord Injuries

-- Traumatic Brain Injuries
+Traumatic Brain Injuries

-- Scarring & Disfigurement
+Scarring & Disfigurement

-- Emotional & Psychological Injuries
+Emotional and Psychological Injuries

 After an auto accident, two things happen: The law determines who is responsible according to the rules of the road, and financial responsibility is assigned.

-In the days following your car accident, the authorities and insurance company will work to assign fault for what happened.
+In the days following your car accident, the authorities and insurance companies will work to assign fault for what happened.
 The at-fault driver will be legally responsible for monetary compensation if you have been injured.
-You’ll need to submit a claim to the insurance company, wait while they investigate and find out what they offer you.
-Here’s something very important to remember: An insurance company will always offer you far less than the amount you deserve under the law.
+You’ll need to submit a car accident claim to the insurance company, wait while they investigate, and find out what they offer you.

+Keep in mind an insurance company will always offer you far less than the amount you deserve under the law.

-What are the Most Dangerous Intersections in Baltimore?
+What Are The Most Dangerous Intersections in Baltimore?

 #5: South Monroe Street/Washington Boulevard